yehia67/documentation/compass/0.1/how-to-guides/create-an-iota-network.md

 [main] INFO org.iota.compass.LayersCalculator - Successfully wrote Merkle Tree with root: JMRTYHMGNZGNOLPSSBVLWRPMGIAMOXPLURNDIBKXIFTCJCLOYKH9FMVNKPBVFVMGSUFEYVUUIEARFQXAK
 ```

-The Merkle tree of addresses is stored in the data directory, so Compass can use it when it starts running.
+The Merkle tree is stored in the data directory, so Compass can use the private keys when it starts running.

 ## Run an IRI node